-Why anti-freeze is so important for you vehicle
+Why anti-freeze is so important for your vehicle

 As we head into winter and the temperatures drop below freezing you’ll need to start thinking about how to keep your car running throughout the colder months.
-One think you’ll need to check in your anti-freeze.
-Here’s some information for anyone who’s ever wondered what it does and why it’s important to the health of your vehicle.
+One think you’ll need to check is your anti-freeze.
+Here’s some information for anyone who’s ever wondered what it does and why it’s so important for your vehicle throughout the year.

 What is anti-freeze?

-Advice on how often you need to check your anti-freeze does vary slightly between vehicle manufacturers, but as a general rule it should be checked at least twice a year, before summer & winter.
+Advice does vary slightly between vehicle manufacturers, but as a general rule it should be checked at least twice a year, before summer & winter.
 It should be topped up whenever the anti-freeze level drops below the guide marks or if you see a warning light on your dashboard.

 Your vehicle’s anti-freeze reservoir should be easy to identify by its coloured lid which often has a warning symbol on the cap to highlight the danger of unscrewing the cap when the engine is running or hot.

 When it comes to draining & replacing the anti-freeze altogether, advice varies depending on the vehicle manufacturer.
-It’s generally recommended after a minimum of 30,000 miles depending on how old your car is.
-Take a look in your vehicle handbook for specific advice on your vehicle.
+It’s generally recommended to have an antifreeze change after around 30,000 miles.
+Take a look in your handbook for specific advice for your vehicle.